End of year review of accounts

 - Have an independent review of your unit or level’s accounts carried out.
 This is a legal requirement of the Charity Commission NI.

-- Give your commissioner a copy of your annual accounts statement and statement of assets and liabilities, along with the signed and dated independent examiner’s report no more than 3 months after the end of the financial year.
+- Give your commissioner a copy of your annual accounts statement and statement of assets and liabilities.
+Also, the signed and dated independent examiner’s report.
+Provide all documents no more than 3 months after the end of the financial year.

 - Submit the following to the Charity Commission NI: